Harijain/serverless-genomics-pipeline/README.md

-Serverless Genomics Analysis Pipeline on AWS.
+Serverless Genomics Analysis Pipeline on AWS

-An automated, scalable, and cost-effective pipeline for running complex bioinformatics workflows on AWS using serverless technologies.

-## The Problem
-In the world of life sciences, processing massive genomics datasets is slow, expensive, and complex.
-This project builds a production-grade platform to automate this analysis, allowing researchers to get from raw DNA data to meaningful results without needing to be cloud infrastructure experts.
+A fully automated, production-grade, 3-step bioinformatics pipeline on AWS, deployed and managed entirely with Terraform.

+Project Overview
+The cost of DNA sequencing has plummeted, but the real challenge for scientists is processing the massive datasets produced.
+This project solves that problem by creating a cost-effective, scalable, and serverless platform to run complex genomics analysis without requiring deep cloud infrastructure expertise.

-## Architecture
+Architecture
-The entire pipeline is orchestrated by AWS Step Functions, which manages a series of containerized jobs running on AWS Batch.
-This serverless approach ensures that compute resources are only used when a job is active, making the solution highly cost-efficient.
+The pipeline is orchestrated by AWS Step Functions, managing a series of containerized jobs on AWS Batch.
+This serverless approach ensures that compute resources are only provisioned when a job is active, making the solution highly cost-efficient.
 The entire infrastructure is defined as code using Terraform.

+**

-## Tech Stack
+Tech Stack
 Orchestration: AWS Step Functions

 Serverless Compute: AWS Batch